Artemmkin/infrastructure-as-code-tutorial/docs/02-manual-operations.md

 To start the application, you need to first configure the environment for running it.

-Connect to the started VM via SSH:
+Connect to the started VM via SSH using the following two commands:

 ```bash
 $ INSTANCE_IP=$(gcloud --format="value(networkInterfaces[0].accessConfigs[0].natIP)" compute instances describe raddit-instance-2)